cyptmos/pw-vault/README.md

     ./pw-vault create github -u my_username -e user@example.com

+If you wish for a complex password to be generated instead, use the -g flag.

+    ./pw-vault create github -u my_username -e user@example.com -g

+If you use the same username and / or email address, a preset can be generated, allowing quick account creation.

+    ./pw-vault create github -s -g

 ### Updating an Account
 You can update specific fields without affecting others.
-To trigger a password change prompt, use the -p flag.
+To trigger a password change prompt, use the -P flag.

-    ./pw-vault update github -u new_username -p
+    ./pw-vault update github -u new_username -P

 ### Get Account Data
 You can get account data by specifing the service.